hasanali28/hasanali28.github.io/portfolio.md

   - [Credit Card Segmentation](https://github.com/hasanali28/Credit-Card-Segmentation): Clustering of users on the basis of different variables using KMeans Unsupervised Learning.
   - [Marketing Campaign](https://github.com/hasanali28/Marketing-Campaign): : Extensive Data cleaning and wrangling.
 Classification of users whether they'll revert to a particular campaign.
   - [Walmart Sales Forecast](https://github.com/hasanali28/Walmart-Sales-Forecast): Extensive Data cleaning and wrangling.
 Classification of users whether they'll revert to a particular campaign.
   - [Text Mining Sentiment Analysis](https://github.com/hasanali28/Text-Mining-Sentiment-Analysis): Using wordCloud to determine the frequency of words and then performing sentiment analysis.

+  *Tools: scikit-learn, Pandas, Seaborn, Matplotlib, RandomFOrest,NLTK*